Helpful-Snippets/helpful-snippets.github.io/_posts/2014-03-27-quick-ip-address-bash-function.markdown

 }
 {% endhighlight %}

-That is all their is to it.
+That is all there is to it.

 Grab the [Gist][theGist] and feel free to fork it or fork this post.